 LAFCO staff has observed that several property owners have constructed decks, docks, and walkways that may need to be removed, whether temporarily or permanently, in order to rebuild the levee to current standards.
 NRRD has previously evaluated community support for an annual parcel assessment to fund an organized levee control program.
-In 1994, the Army Corps of Engineers estimated improvements to just the levee system to the east of Milton Road would cost six million dollars.
-Significant cost variables include environmental considerations, permit requirements, and soil conditions.
+NRRD communicated with a knowledgeable building contractor with familiarity with the community to provide a basic cost estimate to rebuild the levee to meet current standards.
+The estimate provided to NRRD ranged from three to seven million dollars.
+Notable variables affecting the estimate include environmental considerations, permit requirements, and soil conditions.
 In March 2006, the community held a voice vote pertaining to a change in governance structure that would reorganize NRRD to become a community services district with no active reclamation powers.
 The overwhelming preference was to maintain NRRD's governance structure as a reclamation district.
 Additionally, the community formed a Community Revitalization Committee that distributed a questionnaire to all property owners.
 The majority of respondents expressed potential support for an assessment if an effective reclamation plan, which at a minimum would include an organized levee control program, could be identified and implemented.
-NRRD is currently evaluating options and associated costs to provide organized levee control.
+NRRD is currently evaluating options and associated costs to provide organized levee control and adopt a reclamation plan.